verryshadow/myFlare/README.md

 A tool to execute i2b2 requests in FHIR

 ## Goal
-the goal of this project is to provide an API that allows execution of i2b2 queries on a FHIR-server
+the goal of this project is to provide an API that allows for execution of i2b2 queries on a FHIR-server

 ## Getting started
 to start the server you first need to setup the python environment: